-Handouts, solutions, and such will be posted to Blackboard, but marks will not.
-(Pick up your work to learn what went wrong. if anything.)
-A web page at euclid.trentu.ca/math/sb/1110H/ will also have this material, as well as material from a number of previous iterations of first-year calculus.
+All course materials will be posted to or linked from the course Blackboard site.
+A web page at euclid.trentu.ca/math/sb/1110H/ will archive this material, as well as material from a number of previous iterations of first-year calculus.